-Setting Up mv1.world
+Setting Up mv1.example.com

-Complete the following steps to set up the mv1.world master materialized view site. mv1.world is a master materialized view site because mv2.world will be based on it.
-Before you set up the materialized sites, configure your network and Oracle Net so that all mv1.world can communicate with orc1.world and mv2.world can communicate with mv1.world.
+Complete the following steps to set up the mv1.example.com master materialized view site.mv1.example.com is a master materialized view site because mv2.example.com will be based on it.
+Before you set up the materialized sites, configure your network and Oracle Net so that all mv1.example.com can communicate with orc1.example.com and mv2.example.com can communicate with mv1.example.com.